cloud-elements/kong-payload-size-limiting/README.md

 * Ability to limit by `Content-Type` pattern (i.e. have a different limit for JSON and file uploads)
-* TODO: Ability to ignore `Content-Length` header in responses to prevent potential abuse
+* TODO: Ability to ignore `Content-Length` header in responses to catch abusive clients